Oubys.SQM lp part II

 SQM was always an album in two parts.
 In June 2014, we released part I and we are now proud to present part II.
 Stylistically on the same plan, SQM Part II again delves into abstracted melodic and harmonic grandiosity, counterpointed with integrated blurbs of noise and static.
 Oubys has a fearless and often unattached approach to composition and sound.
 Although there’s definite references to the claustrophobia of dark science fiction and his approach to melody hints at an inspiration beyond electronic music, his music stands firmly on its own and shuns every sense of political correctness.
 SQM Part II shares the same futuristic feeling as its first installment.
 A throbbing undercurrent defines its tracks and gives them structure, a structure that is just as easily abandoned in favor of noise and harmonic exploration.
 SQM Part II thus concludes Oubys SQM series.
 Both parts work separately and as a whole, as the way Oubys explores his themes depends on the involvement of the listener.
 Albeit strong and undeniable, SQM is open and open-ended.

 Two digital only releases this year as well.
-First, some of Red Stars Over Tokyo s previous releases on his own label Hot Hair.
-Available on Bandcamp this October.
+First, some of Red Stars Over Tokyo previous releases on his own label Hot Hair.
+Available on Bandcamp this November.

 Next year, we’ll be releasing a project by Michael Fahres.